falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ## Parallel jobs

 This build system is intended to have many independent agents - in the extreme case, one unique agent per job.
 When many jobs want to run at the same time, these agents (in the form of Dynamic VMs) can start up and run independently of each other.
-This reduces queue problems.
+This minimizes queue problems.

 ## Single-builder throughput

 Individual VMs can be scaled from ~4 to 96 vCPUs.

-pd-standard disks are a bottleneck, don't use those. pd-balanced become bottlenecks for 32+ vCPU machines (but may overall be the most cost effective option). pd-ssd sustain 64+ vCPU VMs well.
+`pd-standard` disks are a bottleneck, don't use those. `pd-balanced` become bottlenecks for 32+ vCPU machines (but may overall be the most cost effective option). `pd-ssd` sustain 64+ vCPU VMs well.

 ## Cold start latency

-Expect 60-90 seconds to provision a new VM if one doesn't exist.
+Expect 60-90 seconds to provision & start a new VM if one doesn't exist.

 ## Hot start latency

-Expect ~60 seconds to provision a VM, if the job previously has been run, and there is a persisted disk.
+Expect ~60 seconds to start a VM, if the job previously has been run, and there is a persisted disk.

 # Cost considerations

 GCP wins on flexibility, but a well-run on-premises cluster is cheaper than anything on GCP.

+In our case - team of 50 developers, a couple of CI jobs run on every commit, a couple of manually-triggered jobs - the system costs $20/day during weekends and $70/day during workdays.
+This adds up to $1700/month.

 There are some cost cutting measures that you can do on GCP with this build system:
-- Dynamic VMs reduce the CPU, RAM & OS license rental costs.
+- Make sure to use Dynamic VMs or self-hosted agents.
+Otherwise the CPU, RAM & OS license rental costs will explode.
-- Being careful with disk sizes (do you really need X GB for job Y?) and disk type (pd-ssd vs pd-balanced) reduces the disk rental costs.
+- Being careful with disk sizes (do you really need X GB for job Y?) and disk type (`pd-ssd` vs `pd-balanced`) reduces the disk rental costs.
+- Being careful with CPUs for jobs (do you really need X cores for job Y?) reduces the CPU & Windows license costs, but may increase build times.

-- Using preemptive VMs cuts rental costs 50-80% further for CPU & RAM.
-This can cause reliability problems - jobs terminated midway, sometimes there's no machine available - and the modified GCE plugin doesn't handle it well enough yet (see [#54](https://github.com/falldamagestudio/UE-Jenkins-BuildSystem/issues/54)) so it is probably not worthwhile for you.
+Using preemptive VMs would cut rental costs 50-80% further for CPU & RAM, but it causes reliability problems - jobs terminated midway, sometimes there's no machine available - and the modified GCE plugin doesn't handle it well enough yet (see [#54](https://github.com/falldamagestudio/UE-Jenkins-BuildSystem/issues/54)) so it is probably not worthwhile for you.

 The big remaining costs on GCP are:
 - Disk rental costs remain even with Dynamic VMs.
 This turns into a static cost that goes up with the number of build jobs.
 If the GCE plugin was able to snapshot disks when they aren't used for a long time, it could cut those costs further (see [#53](https://github.com/falldamagestudio/UE-Jenkins-BuildSystem/issues/53)).